folkloreinc/laravel-graphql/Readme.md

 ```

 When you execute a mutation, it will returns the validation errors.
-Since GraphQL specifications define a certain format for errors, the validation errors messages are added to the error object as a custom `validation` attribute.
-To find the validation error, you should check for the error with a `message` equals to `'validation'`
+Since GraphQL specifications define a certain format for errors, the validation errors messages are added to the error object as a extra `validation` attribute.
+To find the validation error, you should check for the error with a `message` equals to `'validation'`, then the `validation` attribute will contain the normal errors messages returned by the Laravel Validator.

 ```json
 	{